Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 After feedback from Chandan's review:

-* [ ] Create test classes for each class and appropriate method in the class
+* [x] Create test classes for each class and appropriate method in the class
-* [ ] Add a Model object visitor,  by removing the values created in the current main
-* [ ] Move the generate from IModel object and into its own class
+* [x] Move the generate from IModel object and into its own class
-* [ ] Ignore uses arrows when there is an association arrow (has)
+* [x] Ignore uses arrows when there is an association arrow (has)
-* [ ] Add pictures to the Design sections of milestones
+* [x] Add pictures to the Design sections of milestones
-* [ ] Talk more about the type of Design Pattern(s) and other design implementations
+* [x] Talk more about the type of Design Pattern(s) and other design implementations
 * [x] Continue to do integration testing

 ------------------------------------------------------------